 Here are 10 things you can do to get your financial life in order in the new year or any time.

 1. Max out your 401(k) contributions.

 You definitely want to contribute what it takes to get the maximum employer match because it gets you free money.
 (Where else can you get that kind of return on investment?)
 But don’t stop there if you’re able to contribute more.

-In 2021, employees can contribute $19,500 (plus $6,500 more if they’re 50 or older) to their 401(k) retirement funds.
+In 2022, employees can contribute up to $20,500 (plus $6,500 more if they’re 50 or older) to their 401(k) retirement funds.
 The self-employed should be contributing as much as they can toward retirement through avenues such as IRAs and SEPs.
 “If you’re not maxing out, add a percentage,” says Liz Weston, personal finance columnist and author.
 “Just set it up and get it going.”

 Find retirement planning confusing?
 Here are seven types of retirement savings accounts you might consider.

 2. Make a will and review your estate planning.

 No one wants to think about death, but you don’t want to leave your family in the lurch if something happens.
 Make an estate plan and be sure to designate who will take custody of your children, who will inherit your property and who will make decisions for you if you become incapacitated.